 - Rice Vinegar: Mildly tart with fruity notes, rice vinegar is more delicate in flavor than other types of vinegar.
 It brightens up the taste and also reduces some of the ‘fishiness’ of the canned tuna.

-- Scallions: Finely chopped green onions bring a subtle crunch and freshness.
+- Green onions: Finely chopped green onions bring a subtle crunch and freshness.

 - Cooked Japanese Rice: When making sushi or maki sushi, Japanese short grain rice is recommended over medium grain rice.
 That’s because the grains a fatter and more chewy, helping them stick together more easily.
-My favorite brand is Tamanishiki, which is available on Amazon.
+My favorite brand is Tamanishiki.

 Variations